charmoniumQ/charmonium.time_block/README.rst

 charmonium.time_block
 =====================

-Time a block of code.
+A decorator and a context-manager (with-statment) to time a block of code.

 Quickstart